nikitha233/opencv-face-detection-project/README.md

 # opencv-face-detection-project
-A computer vision project that performs real-time face detection using OpenCV.
-The system processes webcam video, detects faces using Haar Cascade algorithms, and highlights detected faces with bounding boxes.
+A real-time face detection application built with Python and OpenCV.
+The system uses Haar Cascade classifiers to detect and count faces from live webcam input.
+Detection accuracy is improved through parameter tuning and frame resizing.
+The project demonstrates image processing, object detection, and real-time video analysis.